-Corporate social responsibility programmes in Aurangabad city and district centre around quality education, skill development and rural infrastructure.
-Here are some of the most successful CSR projects in Aurangabad.
+Corporate social responsibility programmes in Chhatrapati Sambhaji Nagar city and district revolve around quality education, healthcare, skill development and rural infrastructure, while sustainability initiatives largely focus on water conservation, the district being known for scarcity of water.
+Here are some of the most successful CSR and sustainability initiatives in Chhatrapati Sambhaji Nagar.

 Canpack – Design for Change

 Canpack India Pvt Ltd manufactures metal packaging solutions for food, beverage, and chemical industries.
 Children are exposed to rote-based learning and old school teaching methodologies in their school classrooms.
 These practices do not equip them in essential life skills necessary for wholesome education.
 Canpack’s CSR project Design for Change aims to address the lack of holistic development among school-going children.
 The objective of the programme is to shift a student’s attitude from ‘can I?’ to ‘I can.’